In the Matter of J. Robert Oppenheimer

 and the implication here to the witness is that he lied about something which would

 have implicated him in espionage" (639).
-As Oppenheimer has said several times,
+In other words, as Oppenheimer has said several times,

-the whole story, other than the name Eltenton, was made up -- it isn't that there
+the whole story, other than the name Eltenton, was made up -- there was no attempt at

 But it is in Gordon Gray's questioning of Oppenheimer that the really damaging interpretation